Slideshow image

 We really enjoyed reading about your adventurist journey from Northern Ireland to Canada.
 Thank you for sharing and best wishes in the future.

-Sonia Mongford over 3 years ago
+Sonia Mongford almost 4 years ago

 Dear Heather, my memories of you and the family was as a member of the choir of St. Paul's Church L'Amoreaux, I a member as well, also I taught her son Paul in Sunday School.
 I remember every Christmas Eve after the early service (we had two) the choir was invited back to Heather's house for a (potluck) one Christmas Eve night after the service we headed out to Heather's house and I had too much wine to drink and was singing off key (now Heather knows.
 We do miss her, I have kept in touch with Heather over the years,